 You plan for long-term scaling and complexity

-When to Choose a Monolith
+When a Monolith Works Best

 Speed to market is a priority